 2. Women and Children First

-However, a few of the other song show the diverse talents of the band, such as the bluesy intro to Take Your Whisky Home and acoustic tune Could This Be Magic?
+However, a few of the other songs show the diverse talents of the band, such as the bluesy intro to Take Your Whisky Home and the acoustic tune Could This Be Magic?

-For a guitarist’s perspective, with Women and Children First I feel like Eddie makes the move from a freakish showpiece to a more integrated member of the band.
-He still shreds like a bad, bad man.
-But his playing seems more contextual and integrated into the overall sound of the group, and the songs show a touch more maturity.
+From a guitarist’s perspective, with Women and Children First I feel like Eddie makes the move from a freakish showpiece to a more integrated member of the band.
+He still shreds, but his playing seems more contextual and integrated into the overall sound of the group, and the songs show a touch more maturity.

-I also think that this album, and even more so the album Fair Warning that came after, were the apex of Eddie’s early, crunchy Marshall sound.
-Throughout his career Eddie has been responsible one of the most legendary guitar tones in rock.
+I also think that this album, and even more so the album Fair Warning that came after, was the apex of Eddie’s early, crunchy Marshall sound.
+Throughout his career, Eddie has been responsible for some of the most legendary guitar tones in rock.
 It has evolved through the years, but I think this is what many people are talking about when they say they want that Van Halen guitar sound.
 It is certainly my favorite of the Van Halen tone eras.